-French is now taught from Pre-Prep III and there’s an Academic Scholars’ Club and weekly masterclasses for art, DT, music, sport, computing and drama.
+There’s an Academic Scholars’ Club and weekly masterclasses for art, DT, music, sport, computing and drama.
 But fear not, if your little darling isn’t on course for a Nobel prize or an Oscar, Ashfold is very friendly and inclusive, fielding up to 5 teams in sports and giving everyone a chance to get involved in music and drama etc. French is taught from Year 1, and Latin from Year 5.
 Class sizes are small so places get filled quickly.
-Drama is also taught as a curriculum subject in the Junior and Senior Departments (Years 3 to 8) with a dedicated Drama teacher.

 There’s a delicious scholarship available for kids joining in Year 7 which includes guaranteed entry to Stowe School at 13+ and up to 100% of fees and also now one for girls to go to Tudor Hall.
 Check out the school website for application deadlines.